Ground School Kit NO PTR scaled

 Our ground school includes sample examinations which were created based on Transport Canada exams – they’re as real as it gets.

-These two books were published by Hammond Aviation and act as great pilot supplies to help student pilots study during ground school.
-They narrow down some of the wide topics to be more succinct and applicable to private pilot license and recreational pilot permit students.
+This book was published in house by Canadian Flight Trainers so students could focus on the specific regulation applicable to new pilots.
+This narrows down some of the wide topics to be more succinct and applicable to private pilot license and recreational pilot permit students.

-If you are enrolled in an in-person ground school and have difficulty finding information in the Transport Canada Aeronautical Information Manual, these books might be for you.
+If you are enrolled in an in-person ground school and have difficulty finding information in the Transport Canada Aeronautical Information Manual, this book is helpful

-Our opinion: These two pilot supplies can help students in their pilot training.
-Not required for ground school, but may be helpful.
+Our opinion: Not required for ground school, but may be helpful.

 Pilot Supplies for In-Flight Training